yaparnehir/Predicting_Happiness/README.md

 - Look over data to see what visual applications may fit
 ## Methods
 > Unsupervised ML
+## Why and How ?

 ## Data Cleaning
-> Drop extra column , drop empty rows, check duplicates
+> Drop extra columns , drop empty rows, check duplicates, making all the datasets country Indexes the same to make the joins without losing the data

 ## Acknowledgement